Tyrrrz/Tyrrrz.me/data/blog/additional-nuget-files-in-new-csproj/index.md

 date: '2017-11-05'
 ---

-[New csproj format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj), among other things, has an option to generate a NuGet package on every successful build.
-It resolves dependencies, target frameworks and documentation automatically and doesn't require a predefined nuspec file as all metadata is now also part of the csproj file.
+[The new `csproj` format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj), among other things, has an option to generate a NuGet package on every successful build.
+It resolves dependencies, target frameworks, and documentation automatically and doesn't require a predefined `nuspec` file as all metadata is now also part of the `csproj` file.

 Sometimes NuGet packages may require additional files to work — a native library or a CLI executable, for example.
 These dependencies are not resolved automatically but still need to be somehow included in the package.

-When defining a nuspec file manually, you can include such files by listing them in the `<Files>` section.
+When defining a `nuspec` file manually, you can include such files by listing them in the `<Files>` section.
 To instruct the referencing project to copy these files to the output folder, you can add a `.targets` file which will extend the build with additional steps.

-You can still resort to using a manually defined nuspec file in the new csproj format by setting the `<NuspecFile>` property, however that's not very fun.
+You can still resort to using a manually defined `nuspec` file in the new `csproj` format by setting the `<NuspecFile>` property, however that's not very fun.

-At the time of writing, the new csproj format is barely covered in documentation.
-My challenge-driven friend and coworker **Ihor Nechyporuk** spent multiple hours scavenging internet for clues and finally found a way to get it properly working.
+At the time of writing, the new `csproj` format is barely covered in documentation.
+My challenge-driven friend and coworker **Ihor Nechyporuk** spent multiple hours scavenging the Internet for clues and finally found a way to get it working.

 Let's take look at some solutions.

 ## Solution for new project formats only

 The problem is really easy to solve if you, for some reason, don't intend to support older project formats.
-All you need to do is include the following snippet in your csproj:
+All you need to do is include the following snippet in your `csproj`:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">